davew-msft/2019AzureMigrateYourApps/Instructor-README.md

 The readme in the presentation folder will give you an update as to when that presentation was last validated.
 Please check the date and augment as necessary to be accurate.
 There are five presentations to match the five informational sessions in the agenda.
 See the below section on Session Notes for more details on each of those.

+AzureLabSetup.PPTX - There is a presentation to use as a template to display for the class for you to put up your WiFi information.
+There is also a place to advertise the Azure lab setup URL and Access Code.
+Secondary slides show screenshots of what you will get when singing up for a lab.

 ## Labs

 The lab folders are self contained labs.
 You should not need to go to other resources to run the labs.
 Attendee's will need a laptop, but only an Azure browser is required.
 All work will be done in the portal and the Azure Comannd Shell.
 If you think attendee's laptops may be locked down to the point that they can't access Azure, than having a laptop for loan will be a good idea.
 No special software needs to be installed though.